Dates: 20-23 June 2022

 - Gogol Bordello

-- One-day festival ticket starting from 53 €
+- One-day festival ticket wil start at about 70 €

 Day tickets go on sale a month before the festival starts.
 Tickets can be bought online at the official festival store.